-The teacup Maltipoo size is perfect to put in a travel bag and carry with you everywhere you go.
-This size dog is also an excellent option for those who plan to use their Maltipoo as a therapy dog.
+The Teacup Maltipoo size is perfect to put in a travel bag and carry with you wherever you go.
+These dogs are also an excellent option for those who plan to use their Maltipoo as a therapy dog.
 Therapy dogs are often used and carried by owners to help reduce and prevent anxiety and stress in social environments while away from home.

 When choosing the size of a Maltipoo you should also consider the size of your home.
 As a responsible parent, you need to provide a spacious and ideal environment for your dog.

-If you have a small studio or one-bedroom apartment or condominium, a teacup or toy size Maltipoo is recommended.
-They don’t take up too much space and adapt quickly to a small environment.
-You can expect a toy or teacup Maltipoo to thrive in this type of environment.
+If you have a small studio or one-bedroom apartment or condominium, a Teacup or Toy size Maltipoo is recommended.
+They don’t take up too much space and adapt quickly to your small environment.

 If you own a home or townhouse that has a staircase, a medium or miniature size Maltipoo is recommended.
-The reason why is because they are more capable of climbing up and down staircases as compared to a teacup or miniature size Maltipoos.
+These larger dogs are more capable of climbing up and down staircases as compared to a teacup or miniature size Maltipoos.
 You can still choose a miniature or teacup sized if you plan to carry your dog up and down the stairs instead of allowing them to navigate it alone.

 Does your house have a fenced-in yard?
 If so, Maltipoos will adapt quickly and happily to their new surroundings.
-While Maltipoos make the perfect companion, they also enjoy exercising and running around.
+While Maltipoos make the perfect lap dog, they also enjoy exercising and running around.
 So a spacious backyard with plenty of room is ideal for Maltipoos of all sizes.

 Children who live in the household will enjoy having a Maltipoo as part of the family.
 This fun and charming dog breed is friendly with children of all ages.
 If you have very young children such as toddlers living in the house it’s best to get the miniature size Maltipoo because the smaller sizes can become injured quickly around playful toddlers.

-A full-size adult Maltese grows to stand 7 to 9” inches and weigh 7 pounds or less.
+A full-size adult Maltese grows to stand seven to nine inches and weigh seven pounds or less.
 This is the standard for this breed according to the American Kennel Club.
 These statistics for this white fluffy dog breed date back to 1500 B.C.

-The American Kennel Club also reveals that toy Poodles weigh between 46 lb and stand 10 inches tall or less when fully grown.
+The American Kennel Club also reveals that toy Poodles weigh around 46 pounds and stand ten inches tall or less when fully grown.
 Toy poodles that weigh more than the expected amount are considered to be a product of poor breeding practices and overweight which can lead to health problems.

-Breed standards for miniature Poodles are less than 15 inches tall and weigh between 10 to 15 lbs.
+According to breed standards, Miniature Poodles are less than 15 inches tall and weigh between 10 to 15 pounds.
 Dogs that are purebred usually don’t deviate from this range.
-When a miniature Poodle is used for breeding purposes their DNA greatly affects the size the puppies will be.
+When a Miniature Poodle is used for breeding purposes their DNA greatly affects the size the puppies will be.

 Where to Buy a Maltipoo

-Now that you have made the decision about what size Maltipoo is best for you and your family, it’s time to start the adoption process.
+Now that you have made the decision about which Maltipoo size is best for you and your family, it’s time to start the adoption process.
 Many new pet parents often run to the nearest pet store in their neighborhood to purchase a Maltipoo.
 While most of these pet stores are legitimately run, many of them get their puppies from puppy mills.

-Puppy mills are run with the sole purpose of producing as many Maltipooo puppies as possible without considering the health of the dogs breeding the puppies.
+Puppy mills are run with the sole purpose of producing and selling as many Maltipooo puppies as possible without considering the health of the dogs breeding the puppies.